bridgecrewio/checkov/docs/1.Introduction/Results.md

 # Results

+## Scan type
+Checkov scans IaC with the context of the IaC's type.
+Currently, Checkov scans both Terraform and AWS CloudFormation configurations, and outputs a scan report for each IaC type.

 ## Scan outputs

-After running a ``checkov`` command on a Terraform file or folder, the scan's results will print in your current session Checkov currently supports output in 3 common formats: CLI, JSON & JUnit XML.
+After running a ``checkov`` command on a IaC file or folder, the scan's results will print in your current session Checkov currently supports output in 3 common formats: CLI, JSON & JUnit XML.